 - A rare non-magical examples occurs in Kim Stanley Robinson's Red Mars Trilogy: on Mars, the day is 40 minutes longer than on Earth, and they deal with it by freezing the clock each night at midnight.
 The 40 minutes becomes a sort of free time, a time that is considered not to really count.

-- In The New Twilight Zone episode "A Matter of Minutes", a couple are caught in a space with no time where the future is being constructed for each minute.
+- In the episode "A Matter of Minutes", based on Theodore Sturgeon's short story "Yesterday Was Monday", a couple are caught in a space with no time where the future is being constructed for each minute.

 - The same series also has "Paladin of the Lost Hour", where there's a secret hour contained in a pocketwatch and only revealed to one person at a time, but it's a borderline example since the hour never actually occurs (if it did, the world would end).